Zenlytic/zenlytic-docs/docs/3_zenlytic_ui/1_using_zenlytic.md

 ### Command Palette

-At any time when using Zenlytic you can activate the command palette by pressing `cmd-k` or by clicking on the search / computer icon in the top right of the navigation bar.
+At any time when using Zenlytic you can activate the command palette by pressing `cmd-k` or by clicking on the search / computer icon in the navigation bar.
 Type commands into the command palette to streamline your workflows.

 ![command-palette](../assets/command-palette.png)